What is ‘flurona’? Israel reports first case of double Covid and flu infection

 While she represents the first documented case of a patient being diagnosed with both the diseases simultaneously, doctors believe there are more cases in the country.

 “We are seeing more and more pregnant women with the flu.
-It is definitely a great challenge dealing with a woman who comes in with a fever at childbirth,” said Prof Vizhnitser.
+It is definitely a great challenge dealing with a woman who comes in with a fever at childbirth,” said Professor Vizhnitser.

 “This is especially when you do not know if it’s coronavirus or the flu, so you refer to them the same.
 Most of the illness is respiratory.”